Resting Spaces

 Additional Bedrooms - Today

 An ombre wall-treatment ties together the grays and blues used throughout the room.
-Gray-stained boards, framed by a subtle arch, in the custom-built bed (thanks, Dad!) gives a nod to farmhouse style.
+Gray-stained boards, framed by a subtle arch, in the custom-built bed (thanks, Team!) gives a nod to farmhouse style.
 Natural wood in the refinished chest of drawers and rustic plank shelving warm up the cooler tones.

 Additional Bathrooms - Before